ballerina-platform/module-ballerinax-twilio/README.md

 All trial projects can provision a free trial phone number for testing.
 Here's how to get started.

-`Notice: Trial project phone number selection may be limited.
-You must upgrade your Twilio project to provision more than one phone number, or to provision a number that is not available to trial projects`.
+> **Notice:** Trial project phone number selection may be limited.
+You must upgrade your Twilio project to provision more than one phone number, or to provision a number that is not available to trial projects.

 1. Access the Buy a Number page in the Console.

 ![Get Phone Number](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-twilio/master/ballerina/resources/get-phone-number.png)

 2. Enter the criteria for the phone number you need, and then click Search.

 ![Configure Phone Number](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-twilio/master/ballerina/resources/phone-number-config.png)

 - Country: Select the desired country from the drop-down menu.